Reduce Watershed Pollution

-- Compost.
-It’s easy, inexpensive and a natural way to dispose of leaves, tree trimmings, and brush.
+- Compost your leaves, brush, grass clippings, and other yard waste.
+It’s easy, inexpensive and a natural way to dispose of organic waste.
 Compost can be used as fertilizer around the yard, which reduces the need for chemical fertilizers that can contaminate storm water runoff draining into creeks and rivers.

-- Never allow yard waste to be washed down or put into the storm drains.
+- Never dispose of yard waste in a nearby creek or allow yard waste to be washed down or put into the storm drains.

-- Do not sweep or blow grass clippings along the street or into a storm drain.
+- Do not sweep or blow grass clippings and leaves along the street or into a storm drain.